 By investing in a basket of stocks or bonds of varying types, you get index-like returns.
 That might sound less than exciting—until you realize that the majority of active managers underperform their benchmark indexes.
 Research from industry giants like Fidelity and Vanguard supports diversification’s long-term effectiveness, and diversification’s effect of smoothing the ups and downs of volatility can actually lead to better returns than a more volatile portfolio.

 Again and again, we come back to the importance of diversification when we talk to anyone about investment strategy.
-In a year like 2016, which has been quite volatile and expected to continue to be volatile, it can be especially useful.
+In years expected to be volatile, it can be especially useful.

-Apple dropped -6% from April 26 to April 27 in reaction to Q1 earnings.
+Apple dropped -6% from April 26 to April 27, 2016 in reaction to Q1 earnings.
 But this shows why we value diversification so much in volatile times.
-Even though Apple is the largest holding in the S&P 500, making up almost 3% (2.9% to be exact), the S&P 500 ended April slightly positive (up 0.4%).
+Even though Apple is the largest holding in the S&P 500, making up about 3% , the S&P 500 ended April 2016 slightly positive (up 0.4%).
 Not anything to write home about, but certainly better than where Apple ended the month, down almost -14%!

 IMPORTANT DISCLOSURE INFORMATION